Click to zoom

 - Action: Set up social listening alerts for mentions of Meta AI and personalization complaints; run A/B tests that dial back hyper-personalized messaging if sentiment sours.

 - Why it matters: Consumer trust can flip quickly after privacy-related updates.
 If people feel spooked, even high-performing creative can get disapproved or flagged.
+Social listening for "Meta AI" and "personalization complaints" should be a live dashboard item.

 4. Align cross-platform strategies